Grüezi, welcome into my artistic research

 Phase 6: December 2025 – January 2026

 When December arrived, it was finally time to bring the research into a performative form.
-After months of collecting material, questioning, filming, reflecting, and working with outside eyes, I had to make decisions and understand what the piece needed in order to meet an audience.
+After months of collecting material, questioning, filming, reading, writing, reflecting, and working with outside eyes and my whole artistic team, I had to make decisions and understand what the piece needed in order to meet an audience.

 I was excited to perform Like Me in front of an audience for the first time, because the presence of the spectators was an essential part of the research.
 The work is so much about being watched, being read, and becoming visible, so it could only fully reveal itself once it entered that shared space.
 Performing the solo meant testing how the gaze of the audience would affect the body, the image, and my own experience from the inside.